Women crypto investors surge 116%; 62% plan to invest within the next year - BusinessToday

 Women investors are emerging as one of the fastest-growing segments in India’s cryptocurrency ecosystem, with a majority planning to increase exposure to digital assets over the next year.
-According to industry insights, 62% of women surveyed said they plan to invest in cryptocurrencies over the next 6–12 months, signalling rising confidence in the asset class.
+According to CoinSwitch’s survey, 62% of women surveyed said they plan to invest in cryptocurrencies over the next 6–12 months, signalling rising confidence in the asset class.

 The trend comes alongside a broader surge in participation.
 Data released by crypto exchange CoinDCX shows that the number of women crypto investors in India grew by 116.8% in the latest annual growth cycle, highlighting a structural shift in how women are engaging with digital assets.
 Women now account for more than 15% of the total investor base, while the gender ratio among investors has improved from 1:7 earlier to 1:6, reflecting gradual progress in financial inclusion.